thanassisKalv/robo-cook/README.md

 ### to do
- - add nicer popup questions
+ - IMPORTANT: add pathfind() verification on dice movement
  - fix various little bugs

 ### done